Minting an NFT

 Overview

-You can mint your NFT using:
+You can mint your NFT using one of the following:

 Minting your NFT